JuliaImages/ImageView.jl/README.md

 Pkg.add("ImageView")
 ```

+Note for Mac users: It is strongly recommended that you use Julia 1.3 or higher, as this release introduced a new approach for handling library dependencies like Cairo and Gtk.

 ## Preparation

 First let's try it with a photograph.
 If you have an image on your computer, load it this way: